kulics/koral/book-en/document.md

 }
 ```
 ### Get type
-If we need to explicitly get the type value, we can use the `typeof[type]()` function to get it.
+If we need to explicitly get the type value, we can use the `[typeof type]()` function to get it.

 E.g:
 ```
-typeof[int]()     # Get the type value directly by type
+[typeof int]()     # Get the type value directly by type
 ```
 # Loop
 Sometimes we may need to execute the same piece of code multiple times.

 In general, statements are executed in order, the first statement in the function is executed first, then the second statement, and so on.
 ## Collection loop
-If we happen to have a collection that can be an array, a dictionary, or a piece of text, then we can use the `id @ value {}` statement to iterate over the collection, taking each element out of `id`.
+If we happen to have a collection that can be an array, a dictionary, or a piece of text, then we can use the `@ identifier = expression {}` statement to iterate over the collection, taking each element out of `identifier`.

 E.g:
 ```